 \section{Background}

 Multimodal learning is a large and diverse field that involves a variety of data sources, architectural approaches and tasks.
-By focusing on VL tasks which exploit text and image data, we can identify a variety of relevant applications.
+By focusing on VL tasks, which exploit text and image data, we can identify a variety of relevant applications.
 The nature of each task defines the chosen backbone architecture, upon which all consequent approaches are built.
-More specifically, VL tasks can be divided in \textbf{\textit{discriminative}} tasks, where the goal is either to provide a \textit{matching} between modalities or \textit{understanding} the one modality based on the other, and \textbf{\textit{generative}} tasks, which target image or text generation. \textbf{\textit{Discriminative}} VL tasks present a long line of research initially based on recurrent neural networks (RNNs) for text representation, with most contemporary approaches favoring the Transformer \cite{transformer} framework for its indisputable advantages.
-On the other hand, \textbf{\textit{generative}} tasks present an interesting variability in architectural approaches: while language generation tasks conditioned on image are addressed by architectures based on RNNs or Transformers, image generation tasks conditioned on text are mainly tackled by Generative Adversarial Networks (GANs) \cite{gan}, and more recently by Transformers \cite{transformers-imgen} and Diffusion models \cite{diffusion}.
+More specifically, VL tasks can be divided in \textbf{\textit{discriminative}} tasks, where the goal is either to provide a \textit{matching} between modalities or \textit{understanding} the one modality based on the other, and \textbf{\textit{generative}} tasks, which target either image generation (from text) or text generation (from image).

+\textbf{\textit{Discriminative}} VL tasks present a long line of research initially based on recurrent neural networks (RNNs) for text representation, with most contemporary approaches favoring the Transformer \cite{transformer} framework for its indisputable advantages.
+On the other hand, \textbf{\textit{generative}} tasks demonstrate an interesting variability in architectural approaches: while language generation tasks conditioned on image are addressed by architectures based on RNNs or Transformers, image generation tasks conditioned on text are mainly tackled by Generative Adversarial Networks (GANs) \cite{gan}, and more recently by Vision Transformers \cite{transformers-imgen} and Diffusion models \cite{diffusion}.

-Knowledge-enhanced VL models (KVL models) usually step upon existing approaches for VL representation and then employ various strategies to integrate knowledge.
-One common first step between most VL approaches is the independent encoding of text \textit{T} and images \textit{I}, followed by the interaction of encodings in order to acquire a joint representation.
+Knowledge-enhanced VL models (KVL models) usually step on existing approaches for VL representation and then employ various strategies to integrate knowledge.
+One common first step between most VL approaches is the independent encoding of text \textit{T} and images \textit{I}, followed by the interaction of these encodings in order to acquire a joint representation.
 The choice of text encoding (RNN or Transformer) heavily influences the overall architecture of a VL model.
-On the other hand, image encoding adapts to the needs defined by text encoding, and variability in chosen image encoders serves specific improvements, such as performance boosting or reduction of trainable parameters.
+On the other hand, image encoding adapts to the needs defined by text encoding, and variability in chosen image encoders serves particular improvements, such as performance boosting or reduction of trainable parameters.